-All first-year, first-time students will pursue coursework in the BU Hub, a general education program that is integrated into the entire undergraduate experience.
-BU Hub requirements are flexible and can be satisfied in many different ways, through coursework in and beyond the major and, in some cases, through cocurricular activities.
+All BU undergraduate students, including both entering first-year and transfer students, will pursue coursework in the BU Hub, the University’s general education program that is integrated into the entire undergraduate experience.
+BU Hub requirements can be satisfied in a number of ways, including coursework in and beyond the major as well as through cocurricular activities.
 Students majoring in Mathematics & Mathematics Education will ordinarily, through coursework in the major, satisfy BU Hub requirements in Quantitative Reasoning, Social Inquiry, and some elements of both Philosophical Inquiry and Life’s Meanings and the Intellectual Toolkit.
 Remaining BU Hub requirements will be satisfied by selecting from a wide range of available courses outside the major or, in some cases, cocurricular experiences.

 Required CAS Courses